tslocum/cview/FORK.md

 is 90% faster and [TextView.Draw](https://docs.rocketnine.space/gitlab.com/tslocum/cview/#TextView.Draw)
 is 50% faster.

+## `Application.ForceDraw` has been removed

+`Application.Draw` may be called anywhere as it is thread-safe.

 # Merged pull requests

 The following tview pull requests have been merged into cview: